 BENEFITS OF LIVING IN THE LGBTQA LIVING-LEARNING COMMUNITY

 The LGBTQA Living-Learning community provides select undergraduate students with an immersive environment structured around an intellectual exchange that extends beyond the classroom.
 Community offerings include classes in LGBT Studies, exclusive lectures by faculty involved in the Study of Gender and Sexuality, academic advising, programming and support from the LGBTQ Student Center, and opportunities to participate in career exploration, faculty-led research, leadership development, study groups, and social and cultural activities.

 All students in the Living-Learning Community may take one course each semester focused on LGBTQA experiences.

 HOW DO I JOIN?

-Students completely new to Kent State housing will select Korb Hall and then the LGBTQA Living-Learning Community as their first choice on the residence hall application.
-Students who have already completed and submitted residence hall applications and want to change to the LGBTQA Living-Learning Community and Korb Hall can log on to the housing website to change the information on their application.
-This change must be entered in by June 1st, 2017.
-Please contact Residence Hall Director Susie Hufford for any questions regarding selecting the LLC on the housing application at firstname.lastname@example.org or 330-672-4480.
+Students new to Kent State housing will select the LGBTQA Living-Learning Community and Korb Hall as their first choice on their housing application.
+Students who have already submitted a residence hall application and wish to change to the LGBTQA Living-Learning Community may log on to the housing website to change the information on their application.
+This change must be entered by June 1, 2019.
+For questions regarding the LGBTQA Living-Learning Community, please contact Meghan Miller, Residence Hall Director, at email@example.com or Jasmine Benson-Williams, LGBTQ+ Student Center, at firstname.lastname@example.org.